ipartola/connie-experiment/README.md

 ## Connie's way

-In an attempt to speed this up, Connie's implementation tries to connect to all the addresses at once, and then uses a select() call to determine which connection succeeded.
+In an attempt to speed this up, Connie's implementation tries to connect to all the addresses at once, and then uses an epoll() call to determine which connection succeeded.
 It then closes all other connections and continues talking to the address that responded first.